 To be eligible, a PI must be a faculty member at a UW/FHCRC CFAR affiliated international institution (listed here).
-Contact firstname.lastname@example.org if you have questions about eligibility.
+Contact cfarintl at uw.edu if you have questions about eligibility.
 Non-UW faculty should partner with a UW faculty member and demonstrate how the project is linked to UW research initiatives.

 All applicants are required to be UW/FHCRC CFAR Members.
-Information about membership can be found at http://depts.washington.edu/cfar/get-involved/cfar-membership or by contacting Michelle Ward (email@example.com).
+Information about membership can be found here or by contacting Michelle Ward (middlemj at uw.edu).

 We encourage applications for items that are not readily purchased on a typical research grant and that promote collaborative and innovative HIV research.
 Past awards have included a back-up generator at a research clinic, classroom renovations and security improvements, statistical software, IT equipment for distance learning, laboratory equipment and data management supplies.
 Examples of past awards can be found here.

 Direct costs: Up to $10,000 per project.
 Per revised NIH guidelines, funding for minor alterations and renovations at international sites is now allowable.
-Funding cannot be applied to new construction, indirect costs/F&A, salary support or study computers.
+Funding cannot be applied to new construction or activities that would change the "footprint" of an existing facility (e.g., relocation of existing exterior walls, roofs, or floors, attachment of fire escapes), indirect costs/F&A, salary support or computers.